winpix00/CodingProjects/README.md

-Coding Languages and Software: RStudio, SQL, Python, Arcpro A collection of building blocks for projects and tests.
+Coding Languages and Software: RStudio, SQL, Python, Arcpro.

+  -A collection of building blocks for projects and tests.